-Best head torches 2024 | Tested and reviewed
+Best hiking head torches of 2024 | In-depth reviews and top picks for every budget

-by James Forrest |
+by Matt Jones |

 Updated on

-It doesn't matter what time of year it is, a head torch should always be in your pack.
-A headtorch is your illumination salvation.
 It's a vital bit of safety kit, not least because it can also be a useful way of signalling to Mountain Rescue in an emergency.
-If you're planning to wild camp in Fells, a dependable headtorch is a must.
+And if you're planning to wild camp overnight in the hills or mountains, it goes without saying that a dependable head torch is a must.

 A couple of must-dos: before venturing out, always make sure your headtorch works and that you've packed a set of spare batteries (or a fully juiced power bank and charging cable).
 And then consider taking a lightweight spare or backup headtorch.

-Today, the choice of hillwalking headtorches is greater than ever.
-The widespread adoption of the Light Emitting Diode (LED) and the lithium-ion battery have both revolutionised headtorch design.
+Today, the choice of hillwalking head torches is greater than ever.
+The widespread adoption of the Light Emitting Diode (LED) and the lithium-ion battery have both revolutionised head torch design.
 They are now lighter, brighter, more robust and longer lasting than ever before.

 Reading with a head torch at dusk at Owain Glyndwr's Cave, Moel y Ogof with Snowdon in the distance